opentelekomcloud-docs/modelarts/umn/source/preparations/creating_an_obs_bucket.rst

    .. note::

-      The created OBS bucket and ModelArts are in the same region.

-#.
-Create a folder for storing data.
+      The created OBS bucket and ModelArts are in the same region.Create a folder for storing data.
 For details, see `Creating a Folder <https://docs.otc.t-systems.com/en-us/usermanual/obs/obs_03_0316.html>`__.
 For example, create a folder named **flowers** in the created **c-flowers** OBS bucket.